THE PLATFORM

 “What can I teach other people that they are willing to pay me for?”

-To hone in on your winning idea, it’s important to ask yourself some guiding questions.
+To hone in on your winning idea, it’s important to ask yourself some guiding questions when learning how to create an online course.

 Always remember, it’s not enough to know about a topic.
 You need to make sure the topic is useful for your target audience, and that it’s something in demand that they are willing to pay for.

-Be clear on your topic, and how you can monetize that topic.
-What you consider to be an “interesting” topic may not actually be interesting enough for other people to want to pay to learn about.
+When learning how to create an online course, be clear on your topic and how you can monetize it.
+What you consider to be an “interesting” topic may not actually be interesting enough that people want to pay for it.

 Remember what I said about getting your student results?
-That is the number one priority for your course, so before you can start building anything, you need to know what that result is.
+That is the number one priority when learning how to create an online course.
+So before you can start building anything, you need to know what that result is.

-You can fill your course up with all types of information on the topic, but if at the end of the course, your student doesn’t know what to do with that information, you’ve failed as an online educator.
+You can fill your course up with all types of information on the topic, but if your student doesn’t know what to do with that information at the end, you’ve failed as an online educator.

-“What is the #1 result my students will get from my course?”
+When learning how to create an online course, ask yourself: “What is the result my students will get from my course?”

 Think about the result you can pretty much guarantee for your student.
 Don’t oversell it or exaggerate – ask yourself honestly.